by Paul G. Hiebert

-A third area in the study of change, and the one on which missionaries have drawn most heavily, is that of planned change -- the study of how changes can be introduced most easily and with least negative side-effects into a society.
-H. G. Barnett, Ward Goodenough and others in the field of applied anthropology have written extensively on innovation and the acceptance of new ideas, and on resistance to new ideas and ways such resistance can be avoided.
-Applied anthropologists have produced a wide range of materials that has been used in training programs for those going into international programs, such as the Peace Corps, development programs, diplomatic service and missions.
+A third area in the study of change, and the one on which missionaries have drawn most heavily, is that of planned change -- the study of how changes can be introduced most easily and with the least negative side-effects into a society.
+H. G. Barnett, Ward Goodenough, and others in the field of applied anthropology have written extensively on innovation and the acceptance of new ideas, and on resistance to new ideas and ways such resistance can be avoided.
+Applied anthropologists have produced a wide range of materials that have been used in training programs for those going into international programs, such as the Peace Corps, development programs, diplomatic service, and Christian missions.

 Related to the study of change is that of socialization -- the study of how children are raised and taught their culture.
 Students of socialization in the anthropological field of Culture and Personality have analyzed the importance of child-rearing practices in maintaining a culture's beliefs and practices.
 Now, they are becoming aware that extensive changes can occur in a culture through changes in the socialization process.
 Both maintenance and change are important to missionaries and other agents of planned change, for they are interested not only in introducing change but also in transmitting the new ideas to subsequent generations.
 Attention has been given to this in schools, but the greatest amount of socialization occurs in the home prior to school age.
 A failure to develop an adequate socialization process in the home generally leads to the "second generation" problem -- the fact that second, third, and fourth-generation Christians are only nominal believers and often leave the organization.